itzmeharsha27/RBAC-Clone/README.md

 ## Conclusion

-This **College Scheduling System** offers a complete solution for managing schedules, teachers, and students with an emphasis on security through **RBAC** and a smooth user experience.
-With modern tools such as **React**, **Redux**, and **Material-UI**, it provides a scalable, maintainable, and efficient platform for academic management.
+Schedulo is a comprehensive solution for managing class schedules, teachers, and students, emphasizing security through RBAC and delivering a seamless user experience.
+Leveraging modern tools like React, Redux, and Material-UI, it offers a scalable, maintainable, and efficient platform tailored for academic scheduling and management.
 ---

 **Note**: Ensure that MongoDB is running before launching the application, and use valid environment variables for secure connections.